 A Super Like means you're really interested.
 Unlike likes, potential matches can see if you've Super Liked them.
 You can Super Like someone by swiping upward.

 How many "likes" do you get on Tinder per 12 hours?

 Honestly, not many: 100.
 Well, in theory, it’s not many, especially if you live in a place where the attractive, interesting, cool, OMG-that-person-has-a-shark-tattoo type of people outnumber the obviously boring, pretty much uncool, no shark tattoo type of people.
 Or, if you happen to be one of those folks who firmly believes that every person on Tinder could possibly be your next big opportunity for love.
 It’s in those cases, that 100 likes is really not enough.

 Once you’re reached 100, a notice will pop up telling you that you’re out of likes and you’ll get more in 12 hours.
 Which, depending on how quickly you’d like to procure you next fling, one-night stand, or greatest love, can seem excruciating long and too faraway.
 It’s for those impatient people that, once you reach those 100 likes, there’s a countdown clock to when you’ll be able to get back to right swiping again.
 In the meantime, what does one do?
 Cook dinner?
 Watch Netflix?
 Text your friends bad jokes?
-Take nap?
-Whatever it takes to kill those 12 hours.
+Take a nap?
+Whatever it takes to make those 12 hours pass by.